A Perceptually Optimized and Self-Calibrated Tone Mapping Operator: Proposed PS-TMO

 \subsubsection{Preprocessing}

-It is pivotal for biologically-inspired TMOs, including the proposed one, to work with \textit{calibrated} HDR images, meaning that all pixels record the true luminance values (in the unit of candela per square meter, $\rm cd/m^{2}$).
+It is pivotal for PS-TMO to work with \textit{photometrically calibrated} HDR images, meaning that all pixels record the true luminance values (in the unit of candela per square meter, $\rm cd/m^{2}$).
 This is because the responses of the HVS to different light levels are highly non-linear~\cite{carandini2012}.
 HDR image calibration (also known as the photometric calibration) allows TMOs to make correct distinctions between bright and dim scenes.
-Otherwise, a day-lit HDR image in arbitrary units may be tone-mapped to a night scene with loss of structural details.
-In practice, the majority of HDR images circulated on the Internet are acquired without calibration, in which the recorded measurements $R$ are linearly proportional to the true luminances $S$ with an unknown scaling factor.
+Otherwise, a day-lit HDR image in arbitrary luminance units may be tone-mapped to a night scene with loss of structural details.
+However, in the real world, the majority of HDR images circulated on the Internet are acquired without calibration, in which the recorded measurements $R$ are linearly proportional to the true luminances $S$ with an unknown scaling factor.
 To apply HVS-based TMOs to an uncalibrated HDR image, educated guesses about the minimum and maximum luminances of the original scene~\cite{laparra2017perceptually}, denoted by $S_{\mathrm{min}}$ and $S_{\mathrm{max}}$, respectively, need to be made.
 Nevertheless, this is by itself a very challenging computer vision task.
-One significant advantage of the proposed TMO is that during training the tone mapping network, the HDR scenes can be calibrated with arbitrary (and even inaccurate) minimum and maximum luminances as a form of data augmentation.
-After specifying $S_{\mathrm{min}}$ and $S_{\mathrm{max}}$, we first convert the HDR image from RGB to HVS color space~\cite{fattal2002gradient}, and then linearly rescale the luminance measurements:
+One significant advantage of PS-TMO is that during training the tone mapping network, the HDR scenes can be calibrated with arbitrary minimum and maximum luminances as a form of data augmentation, followed by self-calibration through MEF in Stage two to generate the final HDR image.
+After specifying $S_{\mathrm{min}}$ and $S_{\mathrm{max}}$, we convert the HDR image from the RGB to HVS color space~\cite{fattal2002gradient}, and linearly rescale the luminance measurements:

 We then decompose the ``calibrated'' luminance channel into the normalized Laplacian pyramid~\cite{laparra2017perceptually}.